JULIA KEEFER, PH.D.,CSCS, M.A., M.A., NSCA-CPT, LMT, ACADEMIC RESUME

 Editor-in-Chief for The Journal of Online Education for the World Association for Online Education, Terrorism/Un-clashing Civilizations, and EvergreenEnergy: Health, Humanities, and the Environment.

-Novelist, Screenwriter, Fitness Instructor, Speech Coach, Licensed Massage Therapist.
+Novelist, Poet, Screenwriter, Fitness Instructor, Speech Coach, Licensed Massage Therapist.

 Professor Keefer continues Aristotle's Triple Threat Legacy into the 21st century by specializing in global storytelling and screenwriting, (Poetics), kinesiology/health fitness (Physic), and public speaking, oral interpretation, cyber-rhetoric, and online communication (Rhetoric).